Using greywater in the garden

 Greywater can be a valuable source of water to use in the garden, particularly during dry conditions.
 Learn how and where to use grey water at your place.

 Greywater is water that comes from household washing machines, hand basins, showers and baths.
-Water from dishwashers and kitchen sinks is often referred to as ‘dark greywater’ as it has a higher load of chemicals, fats and other organic matter.
+Water from dishwashers and kitchen sinks is often referred to as 'dark greywater' as it has a higher load of chemicals, fats and other organic matter.
 Dark greywater is not recommended for using on gardens.
-Greywater does not include water from toilets, which is referred to as ‘black water’.
+Water from toilets is called 'blackwater' and is also not safe to use on gardens.

 However, here is some general information on using greywater in your garden.